The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Packing with constant pressure protocol

 \subsection{Moderate size ratio}

-We realize numerically the CP protocol of dense packing with the parameters $D=1.5$ and $R/a=292$ for 20 trials.
+with the parameters $D=1.5$ and $R/a=292$ for 20 trials.
 The structure factor and mass-radius relation are shown in Fig.~\ref{fig:DT_CP_300}.
-The obtained fractal exponents of mass-radius relation $D_{\mathrm{f}}=1.419 \pm 0.002$ and structure factor $\alpha=1.31 \pm 0.01$ are inconsistent and significantly differ from the power-law exponent $D=1.5$, see Table \ref{tab:exponents}.
+The obtained fractal exponents of the mass-radius relation, $D_{\mathrm{f}}=1.419 \pm 0.002$, and the structure factor, $\alpha=1.31 \pm 0.01$, are inconsistent and significantly differ from the power-law exponent, $D=1.5$, see Table \ref{tab:exponents}.
 The observed discrepancies can be explained by the insufficient value of the size ratio, which is discussed in more detail in Sec.~\ref{sec:CPP1500} below.
 Note that the chosen size ratio $R/a$ even exceeds the $200$ value considered in the paper \cite{monti23}, for which the fractal exponent $\alpha = 1.28 \pm 0.01$ was numerically obtained at the same $D$.
 This value is quite close to our result.

+{At a given size ratio $R/a = 292$, as the power-law exponent $D$ increases, we observe an increase in the exponent $\alpha$ (see Table \ref{tab:exponents}), in contrast to the results reported in Ref.~\cite{monti23}.
+We attribute this discrepancy to the smallness of the size ratio ($\sim 100$) that the authors of that paper chose.
+However, we found that the gap $D-\alpha$ still grows with fixed $R/a$ and increasing $D$.}

-To test how jamming itself affects the features of dense packings, a combination of the DT and CP protocol is applied.
-At the beginning, the system is packed with the DT protocol to the higher packing fraction $0.955$ and after that the CP protocol is realized.
+To test how jamming itself affects the features of dense packings, a combination of the DT and CP protocols is applied.
+At the beginning, the system is packed with the DT protocol to the higher packing fraction of $0.955$, and after that, the CP protocol is realized.
 The results for the combination of the packings and the single non-jammed DT packing are shown in Fig.~\ref{fig:DT_CP_300}.
 For both DT+CP and DT protocols, the fractal and power-law exponents agree very closely, see Table \ref{tab:exponents}.
 It follows from these findings that jamming itself is not a significant factor influencing the fractal behaviour of the system.

 Another simple argument can be made to show the insignificance of jamming \emph{per se}.
 Suppose we have a perfectly jammed system of packed disks.
 Let us scale the system with the factor $1+\varepsilon$ but leave the radii of the disks unchanged.
-It is clear that for arbitrary small $\varepsilon>0$ no disk is in contact with the others anymore, and then the fraction of rattlers is equal to one.
+It is clear that for arbitrarily small $\varepsilon > 0$ no disk is in contact with the others anymore, and then the fraction of rattlers is equal to one.
 On the other hand, the correlation properties, including the structure factor and mass-radius relation, remain practically unchanged.